cudail/snolf-rb2/README.md

 * Sometimes Snolf will get stuck unable to shoot while on a conveyor belt, especially when on the edge of one.
 If this happens all the player can do is wait to reach the end of the conveyor belt or use a mullgian.
+* Snolf can not jump off Rollout Rocks in Red Volcano Zone.

 ## Credits